OpenSourceEconomics/presentations/software-pres.md

 - Time to PhD / content thereof
 - Fixed cost of entering the field later
 - Software quality, code sharing culture
-- Division of labor difficult (counterexample: develop treatmentment effect estimator and supply R package)
+- Division of labor difficult (counterexample: develop treatment effect estimator and supply R package)

 Σ Much slower progress than in other fields